zeljkoprsa/waterlee-boilerplate/readme.md

 - Local XML for layout overrides
 - Implemented classes that adhere to foundation docs
 - **NEW**: Foundation now uses bower for easy updating from the command line
+- **NEW**: From now on by default, JS is loaded separately by components in local.xml.
+Use only what you need!
+If you want from some reason full foundation, comment components and uncomment foundation.js in js.phtml.
+The same applies for importing scss files in styles.scss

 ##What's next: